OpenNTF/org.openntf.xsp.jakartaee/README.md

 The workaround for this is to check your classpath (ndext, primarily) for any files that the Domino process user can't access (usually the local system on Windows, or `notes` on Linux).
 Additionally, look for a `JavaUserClassesExt` entry in the server's notes.ini and make sure that all of the files or directories it references exist and are readable.

-See [COMPATIBILITY.md](COMPATIBILITY.md) for details on known incompatibilities with specific projects.

 ## License

 The code in the project is licensed under the Apache License 2.0.
 The dependencies in the binary distribution are licensed under compatible licenses - see NOTICE for details.